aciobanitei/js-romanian-cnp-validation/README.md

-# `js-romanian-cnp-validation`
+# `js-valid-cnp`

-Function for validate C.N.P. - Personal number code (Romania)
+Function for replace all ocurence of a string for NodeJS versions older than 15

 ## Usage